 - The Ancient Mayans were a very religious people.
 Mayan actions were based on rituals and ceremonies.
 The Maya had many different gods.
 They also had rituals.
 One of those rituals was human sacrifice.
 The Mayan Kings were considered to be direct descendants of the Mayan Gods.
 Mayan religion was divided into three parts with earth as one part, the level above the earth as another part, and the level below the earth as the third part.
 The level above the earth was like the Christian heaven and the level below the earth was like the Christian’s hell.

 - The Ancient Maya had a class society.
 At the top were the nobles and priests.
 Their middle class was made up of warriors, craftsmen and traders.
 The farmers, workers and slaves were at the bottom.

 - The Mayas wove beautiful fabrics and designed musical instruments like horns, drums and castanets.
 They also carved huge statues.
 Archaeologists can tell a great deal about the ancient Maya from their wonderful pottery and clay figures.
 The art they created honored their leaders, gods, and their daily life.

 - About AD 300 to 900 the major centers of the Mayan civilization were Palenque, Tikal, and Copán.
 Something happened and these places were mysteriously abandoned.
 Many theories have been considered such as disease, invasion by another culture, natural disaster or collapse of their trade routes which would have destroyed their economy.
 No one knows for sure what happened.

 Download the Ancient Mayan Worksheet

-This premium worksheet is free for Premium members to download and use in the classroom to increase your Ancient Mayan knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Ancient Mayan knowledge.Download